-Genealogy, or family history as you may call it is both an interesting and rewarding hobby.
+Family history is both an interesting and rewarding hobby.
 You never know what new information you will find or where it will lead you to.
 As you build your family history you will have created something that you can pass on to future generations.

-But if you have been researching your family tree for a number of years though these tips still be of use to you.
+But if you have been researching your family tree for several years though then these tips still are of use to you.

 Start With What You Know

 Start your family tree by adding your information such as your birth, marriage, etc. You can then add relatives such as your siblings, parents, and grandparents.

 Not only can they give you details about your ancestors but they may also give you useful documents that will help with your research.

 Paying For Materials

-Genealogy is not a cheap hobby as you will need to spend money in obtaining certificates.
+Genealogy is not a cheap hobby as you will need to spend money on obtaining certificates.
 Do consider purchasing certificates of relatives as the information they will hold can further your research.

-For your family tree to grow you must be willing to part with money.
+For your family tree to grow, you must be willing to part with money.
 That is the same with any hobby or pastime.

 But soon, like me, you catch the genealogy bug and you want to find out as much as you can about your ancestors.
-And this undoubtedly involves money.

 Ask relatives if they have any information that will be of use to you.
 Older relations may have details of ancestors further back so this will help you greatly in your research.

 Before a second or third interview is arranged you will need to assimilate the information you have collected from your relative.

 Try to be as open as possible and warm as well.
 Your relative will then be more willing to share information about your ancestors.

 Previous Family Research